 2. An employee who has served as a teaching adjunct and who has taught at least six (6) contact teaching hours per semester within the same department of the college for the 10 most recent consecutive semesters (excluding summer sessions) preceding the effective date of the three-year appointment shall be considered for a three-year appointment, subject to the comprehensive review and assessment referenced in paragraph “4” below.
 Up to four semesters of substitute service in a teaching title within the same department of the college may be counted as qualifying service.
-The first three-year appointments shall begin in the Fall 2017 semester and will continue to be available starting in each fall semester through Fall 2020.
+The first three-year appointments shall begin in the Fall 2017 semester and three-year appointments will continue to be available starting in each fall semester through Fall 2023.
 Adjuncts shall be notified on or before May 15th concerning appointment or non-reappointment for a three-year period.

 In rare instances in which a department Personnel and Budget Committee determines that an eligible adjunct will not be reappointed to a three-year appointment but could benefit from a one-year appointment and additional guidance, the adjunct shall be appointed to a one-year appointment.
 At the end of the one-year appointment, the adjunct must be considered for a three-year appointment.